ngeng485/Nathan_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HyrRUpX5CV8?si=b-tCAKkckB787-Vh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 In my final milestone, I was supposed to code and made sure all my code works.
 Thanks to Ben, I finished my all my work and finished programming.
 In programming, I first set it to servo Servo1, servo Servo2, all the way to servo Servo4. this defined the servo, and then we created a joystick function and then plugged it in.
 Then, we set the servo to different degrees based on the serial monitor and plug it in.
 Doing this allows the joystick to control the the different parts based on the serial monitor.
+This was challenging due to the code being different than the given code on the Github site, and Ben and I had to make a new code ourselves.
+We still have time for a short modification, and could get it done by Thursday, before Demo night.